Santa Clara, Cuba: Geography

 There are 18 wards (consejos populares) of Santa Clara.
 They include Centro, Caprio, Santa Catalina, Vigía, Sandino, Hospital, Escambray, Chambery, Virginia, Condado Norte, Condado Sur, Abel Santamaría, and José Martí are a part of the Urban area.
-Camacho Libertad, Antón Díaz, Aereopuerto, Univerisidad, Manajanabo, Sakenaf, Hatillo-Yabú, and Camilo Cienfuegos are apart of the Semi-Urban area and San Miguel is in the Rural Area.
+Camacho Libertad, Antón Díaz, Aereopuerto, Univerisidad, Manajanabo, Sakenaf, Hatillo-Yabú, and Camilo Cienfuegos are part of the Semi-Urban area and San Miguel is in the Rural Area.

 Climate

 Demographics

-In 2004, the municipality of Santa Clara had a population of 237,581.
+In 2022, the municipality of Santa Clara had a population of 245,959.
 With a total area of 514 km2, it had a population density of 480 /km2.

 Attractions

 Parque Vidal is located at the center of the city, taking up an entire square block.
 In the park, there is a statue of Marta Abreu, who is admired by the people of Santa Clara.
 Bordering the park is the Santa Clara Libre (formerly the Santa Clara Hilton), Gran Hotel, Teatro La Caridad (a National Monument of Cuba), Plaza del Mercado Central, the former city hall, and the Colonia Española de Santa Clara center of dance, exhibiting the most attractive and unique traditional customs of hinterland Cuba.

 Parque Vidal is one of the most quintessential Cuban places in Cuba.
 During the afternoons, people, especially singles, visit the park to meet others.
-Although not widely practiced in recent times, the custom was to walk around the park.
+Although not widely practised in recent times, the custom was to walk around the park.
 The women walk along the inner part of the park, while the men walk along the outer side.
 Another lost custom is for locals to set up a platform and perform improvisations with their guitars on late Sunday afternoons.
 They dressed for that day with their guayaberas and highly polished shoes.

 Santa Clara is home to a mausoleum that houses the remains of Che Guevara and sixteen of his fellow combatants killed in 1967 during the Bolivia campaign.
 There is also a reconstruction of Guevara derailing the train during the Battle of Santa Clara.

-Prior to January 1, 1977, Santa Clara was located in Las Villas Province.
+Prior to 1 January 1977, Santa Clara was located in Las Villas Province.
 On that date, as part of a general administrative reordering of Cuba's provinces, Las Villas Province was reordered into the provinces of Villa Clara, Cienfuegos, and Sancti Spíritus.
 Santa Clara is in the province now known as Villa Clara.